plantnet/malpolon/examples/ecologists/sentinel-2a/README.md

   This section is passed on to your prediction system _(e.g. `ClassificationSystem`)_.
 - **task** : defines the type of deep learning task chosen for your experiment (currently only supporting any of `['classification_binary', 'classification_multiclass', 'classification_multilabel']`)\
   This section is passed on to your prediction system _(e.g. `ClassificationSystem`)_.
-- **data** : data related information such as the path to your dataset and batch size.\
+- **data** : data related information such as the path to your dataset or batch size.\
   This section is passed on to your data module _(e.g. `Sentinel2TorchGeoDataModule`)_.

 Hereafter is a detailed list of every sub parameters :